 Richard’s background is in finance with experience as a Chartered accountant, before moving into audit and then Corporate Finance team at PwC where had insight and experience of employee ownership models whilst working with businesses that were sold to Employee Benefit Trusts to perpetuate the employee ownership model.
 Richard joined the eaga Trust in November 2014 and now works to support the meaningful and sustainable employment of the eaga Trust beneficiaries, the promotion, (including through Trust initiatives and programmes), of a fair and fulﬁlling working environment where employees feel a part of their organisation, in so far as they can exert an inﬂuence over its direction and prosperity; and the promotion of businesses where the employees (including eaga Trust beneﬁciaries) have some ownership of their business (either directly or indirectly through a trust).

-Victoria Wheal, Group Head of Corporate Affairs, John Lewis Partnership
+Clayton Hirst, Group Head of Corporate Affairs, John Lewis Partnership

-Victoria leads government and external relations for the John Lewis Partnership, the UK’s largest employee owned business which comprises John Lewis and Waitrose.
+Clayton leads government and external relations for the John Lewis Partnership, the UK’s largest employee owned business which comprises John Lewis and Waitrose.